MoscaDotTo/Winapp2/winapp2ool/Readme.md

 * Toggle Scan Settings
   * Opens the Scan and Repair menu
-  * Allows the enabling and disabling of individual scan and repair routines, helpful for diagnosing application crashes or ignoring certain types of errors if they are known.
+  * Allows the enabling and disabling of individual scan and repair routines, helpful for diagnosing application crashes or ignoring certain types of errors if they are known

 * Reset Settings
   * Restores the tool to its default state, undoing any changes the user may have made